 Qantas' South African flight is a well-known highlight for every planespotter in Melbourne, because that's where the route takes you.
 After leaving Sydney airport the Jumbo aims straight for Melbourne or sometimes Hobart in Tasmania.
 The chemtrails of the 747 are well known over Melbourne skies and it is the only flight that flies over Victoria's capital at this altitude.

 After leaving Australia the Boeing heads for one of the most southern routes in the world.
-You will get to see some of the offshoots of the Antartic continental ice sheet.
-If you are lucky you might even spot a polar bear!
+You will get to see some of the offshoots of the Antarctic continental ice sheet.
+If you are lucky you might even spot a polar bear (Update 2016: I know there are no polar bears)!
 It is truly a magnificent view and I enjoyed this rare encounter with the seventh continent.

 After the majority of the flight takes you over the Southern Ocean you will enter the South African airspace near Durban, From here it is just a short time remaining before landing at Johannesburg O.R.
 Tambo Airport.
 Welcome to South Africa!
 If you want to live track the flight you can do so on flightradar 24 and search for QFA63.